 Best Headphones for Swimmers iMore 2020

-Technology and water don't usually mix very well, but with more and more devices getting sealed and protected against water, we as consumers are reaping the benefits.
+Technology and water don't usually mix very well.
+Still, with more and more devices getting sealed and protected against water, we as consumers are reaping the benefits, and finding the best swimming headphones has never been easier.
 While there are tons of headphones for everyday use, if you're a swimmer who likes to listen to music, a regular pair of headphones can't follow you into the pool.
-You'll need headphones that have a high IP rating.
-Here are our favorite headphones that can stay in your ears while you're swimming laps.
+The best swimming headphones will have a high IP rating, meaning they can be submerged underwater for some time.
+Here are the best swimming headphones that can stay in your ears while you're swimming laps.

 - Truly wireless: Jabra Elite Sport